“I’m in love with cities I’ve never been to and people I’ve never met.” –Unknown

-We also learned that the day of the week played a role in crowds as well.
-We planned to visit Magnolia Table and the Magnolia Silos on a Monday morning when the crowds were reported to be less.
-We found this to be true.
+We also learned that the day of the week played a role in crowds around the Magnolia campus.
+We planned to have breakfast at Magnolia Table and to visit the Magnolia Silos on a Monday morning when the crowds were reported to be less and we found this to be true.
 If you choose to go on a Monday, be mindful that because of smaller crowds, some businesses in downtown Waco are closed so be sure to check the hours for any peripheral business you would like to visit in the downtown area to be sure they are open.

 Stay in a “Fixer Upper”

 Where we chose to stay was frankly, the part of our trip that I looked forward to the most.
 For the same price as a hotel, we opted to stay in an Airbnb.
 And not just any Airbnb!
 We stayed in one of the houses that Chip & Joanna remodeled on their show.
-We stayed in the house that appeared in Season 3, episode 2, “The Brick House.”
-This was my favorite house that Chip & Joanna had on their show.
-I loved it!
-We were able to get some groceries so we could cook and not have to eat out for every meal.
+We stayed in the house that appeared in Season 3, Episode 2, “The Brick House.”
+This was my favorite house that Chip & Joanna had on their show and I loved it!
+I loved that we were able to get some groceries so we could cook, meaning we did not have to eat out for every meal.
 You can’t do that in a hotel!
 It turned out to be a quiet, comfortable place to stay after a fun day of touring that was centrally located to everything we wanted to do.
 Staying there instead of a hotel truly enriched the trip and reinforced why were in Waco.
-See an Airbnb link below for details on how to rent the house or check out the Magnolia blog to see the house before and after: https://magnolia.com/our-show/episode-02-brick-house/
+Check out the Airbnb link below for details on how to rent the house or check out the Magnolia blog to see the house before and after their makeovers: https://magnolia.com/our-show/episode-02-brick-house/

 Our trip plan